LRKFallon/Sorting-a-data-frame-and-plotting-a-time-series-to-find-which-country-is-richest-per-person.ipynb/README.md

 ![01 Data head countries file](https://user-images.githubusercontent.com/48648985/55690816-315e4300-598e-11e9-8020-e4317be622d2.png)

+#### Note that GDP per Capita shown her is equivalent to the 2005 US Dollar $
-### Finding the mean GDP per Capita for each country
+### Finding the mean GDP per Capita for each country:

 data.groupby(['country']).mean()

-### Group this data frame with the country column, and find the mean for
+### Grouping this pandas data frame with the country column, and finding the mean for
-###  all the other columns for each country.
+###  all the other columns for each country:

 ![02 Grouped data on countries an mean GDP per Capita](https://user-images.githubusercontent.com/48648985/55724401-3b6e5900-5a03-11e9-8f44-d5f59ebf023d.png)